 When considering where to move, here’s a list of neighborhood features that can boost your resale value in the future.

-Yes, it seems as if we drive or take public transportation everywhere these days.
-But there’s something about being able to walk out your front door and head down the street to the grocery store or local coffee shop.
+It seems as if we drive or take public transportation everywhere these days.
+But, there’s something about being able to walk out your front door and head down the street to the grocery store or local coffee shop.
 This not only appeals to potential buyers but also boosts your resale value significantly.